 Law Students for Reproductive Justice (LSRJ) is a student-led, student-driven national non-profit network of law students and lawyers committed to fostering the next wave of legal experts for the reproductive justice movement.
-The NYU chapter of LSRJ (then known as Law Students for Choice) was started in the 2004-2005 school year by five NYU law students who were dissatisfied by the lack of any student group at the law school solely committed to the preservation and defense of reproductive freedom in the United States and abroad.
+The NYU chapter of LSRJ (fomerly known as Law Students for Choice) began during the 2004-2005 school year by five NYU law students who were dissatisfied by the lack of a student group at the law school solely committed to the preservation and defense of reproductive freedom in the United States and abroad.

 NYU LSRJ holds many events throughout the year, including:

 - Speaker series about a variety of reproductive justice issues

-- Events co-hosted with the Med Students for Choice from schools in New York City
+- Events co-hosted with the LSRJ chapters throughout New York City